ELGAS Knowledge Hub

-There are a number of fuel gases that fall under the liquefied petroleum gas LPG label, including propane, butane (n-butane) and isobutane (i-butane), as well as mixtures of these gases.
+To define LPG, there are a number of fuel gases that fall under the definition of LPG (LP gas) – liquified petroleum gas label, including propane, butane (n-butane) and isobutane (i-butane), as well as mixtures of these gases.

 They are also referred to as natural gas liquids or NGLs.

-When compressed, liquified petroleum gas takes liquid form, and when burnt it has a high energy content.
+When compressed, liquified petroleum gas takes liquid form, and when burnt LPG (LP gas) has a high energy content.

-It can be conveniently stored and transported as LPG in gas bottles and tanks.
+LPG (LP gas) can be conveniently stored and transported as LPG in gas bottles and LPG tanks.

-LPG Compound – What is LPG (LPG gas) made of?
+LPG Gas Constituents – LPG Composition – What is LPG made of?
+LPG vs Natural Gas

-Liquified petroleum gas (LPG compound) is made up of carbon and hydrogen atoms forming propane and butane whilst natural gas is made up of lighter methane.
+Liquified petroleum gas – LPG (LP gas) is made up of carbon and hydrogen atoms forming propane and butane whilst natural gas is made up of lighter methane.

-The LPG compound can be either propane, butane or a mixture of the two.
+The LPG gas constituents (LPG composition) can be either propane gas, butane gas or a composition of the two.
+Isobutane may also be a constituent.

-The LPG (LPG gas) flammable hydrocarbon gases are liquefied through pressurisation and commonly used as fuel.
+The LPG (LP gas) flammable hydrocarbon gases, including propane, are liquefied through pressurisation and commonly used as fuel.
 Natural gas is liquefied cryogenically.

-Stored as liquefied petroleum gas LPG in gas vessels ranging from small BBQ LP gas bottles to larger LP gas cylinders and tanks.
+Stored as Liquified petroleum gas – LPG in gas vessels ranging from small BBQ LP gas bottles to larger propane gas cylinders and LPG tanks.

-Propane and Butane are Natural Gas Liquids – NGLs
+Propane Gas and Butane Gas as Natural Gas Liquids – NGLs

-The typical LPG (LPG gas) constituent gases – propane and butane – are regarded as Natural Gas Liquids – NGLs.
+The typical LPG gas constituent gases – propane gas and butane gas – are regarded as Natural Gas Liquids – NGLs.

-However, not all NGLs are liquified petroleum gas.
+However, not all NGLs are liquified petroleum gas – LPG (LP gas).

 Natural gas liquids, also called Condensate, include other hydrocarbons, too.